 BT’s 2 million ISDN customers will be affected by the switch off.
 As consumer landlines continue to decline, more and more of those customers will be businesses.
 According to Ofcom’s Communications Market Report, there are 6.4 million fixed landlines in the UK that belong to businesses.

-If your current ISDN phone contract is up for renewal soon, now is the time to explore the option of switching to VoIP/SIP technologies or cloud telephony.
+If your current ISDN phone contract is up for renewal soon, now is the time to explore the option of switching to hosted VoIP solutions or cloud telephony.

 How Will the ISDN Switch Off Affect Small Business?